Online Bachelor of Science in Information Technology Degree (BSIT)

-Complete your IT studies in Kansas City and online
+Complete your IT studies online

 The U.S. Bureau of Labor Statistics predicts job openings in information technology to grow much faster than most occupations, as much as 12 percent by 2028, much faster than the average for all other careers.
 As IT solutions continue to expand, professionals are needed in nearly every business sector.
 A professional with an information technology degree might:

 - Design and build data communication networks

 - Write and test code for applications and software programs

 - Provide support to users and organizations

 - Implement security measures to protect computer networks and systems

 What jobs can you get with an IT degree?

 Information technology covers a variety of professional disciplines, including software development, systems administration and analysis, network support, web development, cybersecurity, and computer and information research science.